Brexit is finally done. It will leave the UK poorer - KTVZ

 The United Kingdom and the European Union have agreed on a trade deal, closing the book on more than four years of uncertainty over how the country would conduct business with its biggest export market following Brexit.

 “The United Kingdom has chosen to leave the European Union and the single market, to renounce the benefits and advantages held by member states,” EU chief negotiator Michel Barnier told reporters.
-“Our agreement does not reproduce these right and benefits and therefore despite this agreement there will be real changes in a few days from now on the 1st of January.”
+“Our agreement does not reproduce these rights and benefits, and therefore despite this agreement there will be real changes in a few days from now.”

 The new relationship is expected to lead to a long-run loss of output of around 4% compared to remaining in the European Union, according to the UK Office for Budget Responsibility, which produces economic forecasts for the government.
 Leaving the EU’s single market and customs area means higher costs for UK companies, which could lead to higher consumer prices and even more job losses, as well as reduced export prospects, economists say.

-Another drawback: The deal is expected to mostly cover trade in goods, where the United Kingdom has a deficit with its EU neighbors, and exclude service industries, where it currently enjoys a surplus.
+Another drawback: The deal appears to mostly cover trade in goods, where the United Kingdom has a deficit with its EU neighbors, and excludes key service industries like finance, where it currently enjoys a surplus.

 Here are some of the major challenges facing the battered UK economy when the Brexit transition ends on Jan.
 1.